oils-for-unix/oils/mycpp/README.md

     oil$ bin/osh -c 'echo hi'  # running interpreted Python hi

-To run mycpp, you should first build Python 3.10 (which has the `match` statement and enhanced `ast` module).
-First install dependencies of CPython:
+To run mycpp, we will build Python 3.10, clone MyPy, and install MyPy's dependencies.
+First install packages:

     # We need libssl-dev, libffi-dev, zlib1g-dev to bootstrap Python
-    oil$ build/dev.sh ubuntu-deps

-And then download and build it:

-    oil$ deps/from-tar.sh download-py3
-    oil$ deps/from-tar.sh layer-py3
+    oil$ build/deps.sh install-ubuntu-packages

-Then you'll need the MyPy source repository, as well as a virtualenv containing MyPy's dependencies.
+Then fetch data, like the Python 3.10 tarball and MyPy repo:

-    oil$ deps/from-git.sh mypy-git-clone
+    oil$ build/deps.sh fetch

+Then build from source:

-    oil$ deps/from-git.sh mypy-pip-install
+    oil$ build/deps.sh install-wedges

 To build oil-native, use: